praekeltfoundation/junebug/README.rst

     :scale: 100%
     :target: http://junebug.readthedocs.org/

+Junebug is an open-source server application providing SMS and USSD gateway connectivity for integrators, operators and application developers.

+Junebug enables integrators to automate the setup, monitoring, logging, and health checking of population scale messaging integrations.

 Junebug is a system for managing text messaging transports via a RESTful HTTP interface that supports: